13 Laundry Mistakes Everyone Makes (And How to Fix Them)

 You overuse bleach

-Instead of using chlorine bleach, disinfect your clothes by line drying.
+Breaking up with chlorine bleach is one of our top laundry tips.
+Instead, disinfect your clothes by line-drying.
 Sunlight’s ultraviolet rays are effective at killing bacteria in fabrics.
-Bonus: they’re free.
+Bonus: it’s free.

 You overuse detergent